+in the case of the Explicit Charging Metric referred to in Sections K7.5(z) ('SMDA DCC Testing'), in accordance with the charges described in the framework agreement under which the DCC is appointed as an SMDA Test House.

 This Section K7.7 applies only in respect of the Explicit Charging Metrics referred to in Sections K7.5(f) and (g) ('elective service evaluation' and 'P&C support').
 Where the DCC is simultaneously considering requests for an Explicit Charging Metric from two or more Parties, and where it would be advantageous to all such Parties for the DCC to do so, the DCC shall offer the Explicit Charging Metrics both conditionally on all the Parties taking up the Explicit Charging Metric and without such condition.
 In respect of the Explicit Charges to apply in respect of the conditional offer, the DCC shall calculate the Explicit Charges for each Party on the assumption that the other Parties accept the offers and shall accordingly apportion any common costs between the Parties on a non-discriminatory and cost-reflective basis.